afoyemlad/Web-Development-Devfest-EKSU-2016/README.md

 # WebDevelopmentDevfestEksu2016

-Just a sample project for developers fest 2016
+This is project for a teaching session during Google Devfest 2016.